manishreddy1993/NEU-TELE6603-SDN-Virtualization/Assignment1/README.md

 [Set Configuration Message](https://github.com/manishreddy1993/NEU-TELE6603-SDN-Virtualization/issues/7)

 SetConfiguration - The controller sends the OFPT_SET_CONFIG message to the switch.
 This includes the set of flags and Max bytes of packet that datapath should send to the controller.

+#####Question 2

+Develop and test an OpenFlow 1.5.1 [OpenFlow 1.5.1] (https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-switch-v1.5.1.pdf) based SDN controller

+a.
+Take the code of a simple hub

+#####Question 3

+Develop and test an SDN-enabled IPv4 router:

+a.
+Write and test(by writing router application) the TTL decrement(vendor extension) to beacon

+b.
+For example, you can implement LPM, ARP and ping handling